Kava culture: Formal versions

 All important occasions are also marked by a more formal ritual of drinking kava, including weddings, funerals, graduation from university, and royal occasions.
 A formal kava ceremony is a component of the accession rites for a King of Tonga, who must participate in the pongipongi to make his rule official.

 Formal kava parties follow completely different rules.
 A male chief is now the touʻa, and the kava is very solemnly prepared by pounding the roots to powder (instead of buying bags of pre-pounded kava powder).
 Once the kava is of the right strength, as deduced from its colour, the master of ceremonies will call out the nickname of the first recipient using an archaic formula (kava kuo heka).
 The touʻa will fill the cup and the cup is then brought, often by a young lady, to the intended chief, and brought back afterwards.
 Then the next name is called, and so forth.

-Uvea (Wallis)
+ʻUvea (Wallis)

-In Uvea (Wallis Island) during the informal kava parties, the cups are passed by young boys who are appointed to run around, bringing the cups to the next person.
+In ʻUvea (Wallis Island) during informal kava parties, the cups are passed by young boys who are appointed to run around, bringing the cups to the next person.
 When they get the kava, they pass it to the next person on the side or to the person who has not had one, and the young ones go and get the water to mix with the kava.